BillionairePhu/leetcode-problems/ProblemSet_06xx/Problem_679/README.md

 ### ✅ Intuition

-A problem that requires you to go through every possibble combinations of math operators and operands from a given set.j
+A problem that requires you to go through every possibble combinations of math operators and operands from a given set.

 We need to apply backtracking and be careful not to miss any combinations.